civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_summaryActions.md

 ## Summary

-This hook allows User to customize context menu Actions on Contact Summary Page.
+This hook allows you to customize the context menu actions on the Contact Summary Page.

 ## Definition